-- It’s possible that all of your variants had roughly the same effect.
+It’s possible that all of your variants had roughly the same effect.
 Knowing this saves you the time you would’ve spent making these changes.
 Sometimes, you may find that conventional marketing tactics, such as repeating your call to action, don’t necessarily work for your audience.

-- While your results may have been due to chance, they can inform the hypothesis for your next test.
+While your results may have been due to chance, they can inform the hypothesis for your next test.
 If multiple variants appear to have roughly the same results, run some of them again alongside new variants to see if you can find a more effective alternative.
 If one variant does better, but not by a significant amount, you can perform another test in which this variant’s difference is more exaggerated.

-- Keep testing!
+Keep testing!
 A test with insignificant results should lead to certain questions.
 Was there truly no difference between your variants?
 Should you have structured your test differently?
 You can answer these questions by running follow-up tests.

-While multivariate testing is useful for discovering which type of messaging generates the most response from your audience, it’s also important to understand which alterations in messaging have only a negligible effect.
+While testing is useful for discovering which type of messaging generates the most response from your audience, it’s also important to understand which alterations in messaging have only a negligible effect.
 This allows you to either continue testing for another more effective alternative, or save the time that may have been spent deciding between two alternate messages.

-Whether or not your multivariate test has a clear winner, it can be helpful to run follow-up test to confirm your results or apply your findings to a slightly different scenario.
+Whether or not your test has a clear winner, it can be helpful to run follow-up test to confirm your results or apply your findings to a slightly different scenario.

 Your multivariate results may lead you to change the way you word or format your messaging.

-Changing the way you understand your users.
-Each multivariate test will shed light on your users’ behaviors, how users respond to different messaging channels, and the differences (and similarities) among your segments.
+Each test will shed light on your users’ behaviors, how users respond to different messaging channels, and the differences (and similarities) among your segments.

 Was your sample size too small?
 Were the differences between your variants too subtle?
-Each multivariate test provides an opportunity to learn how to improve future tests.
+Each test provides an opportunity to learn how to improve future tests.
 If your confidence is low, your sample size is too small and should be enlarged for future tests.
 If you find no clear difference between how your variants performed, it’s possible that their differences were too subtle to have a discernible effect on users’ responses.

 Larger samples will increase the chances of detecting small differences between variants.